Russia brands Ukrainian steel plant defenders terrorists - NewsBreak

 Russia brands Ukrainian steel plant defenders terrorists

-KYIV, Ukraine — (AP) — Russia’s Supreme Court declared Ukraine’s Azov Regiment a terrorist organization Tuesday, a move that could lead to terror charges against some of the captured fighters who made their last stand inside Mariupol's shattered steel plant.
+Russia’s Supreme Court declared Ukraine’s Azov regiment a terrorist organization Tuesday, a move that could lead to terror charges against some of the captured fighters who made their last stand inside Mariupol's shattered steel plant.

 A terrorist organization leader could receive 15 to 20 years, and group members could get five to 10, according to Russian state media.